dougpowers/vim-mapper/README.md

 ### Cutting, Yanking, and Pasting
 Vim-Mapper supports copying ("yanking" in vim parlance) and pasting of nodes and node trees.
 A node and all its descendants can be yanked by pressing `yy`.
 A single node can be yanked by pressing `yi`.

 Any node deletion operation is also a yank operation.
 This allows for quickly moving nodes or node trees around the sheet.
-Be aware of this behavior when performing yank and cut operations consecutively as yanked nodes in the clipboard may be inadvertently erased.
+Be aware of this behavior when performing yank and cut operations consecutively as yanked nodes in the clipboard may be inadvertently overwritten by deleted ones.

 Press `p` to attach a yanked node or node tree to the active node.
 Press `P` to paste the node or node tree as a new external tree.
-Press `Ctrl-P` to paste the node or node tree into a new tab.
+Press `Ctrl-p` to paste the node or node tree into a new tab.

 > ❔*FAQ* - What about Vim-style registers?
 > _Vim-style registers are planned for future releases.
 Currently, only a single register is available for nodes._

 ### Tabs
 Vim-Mapper supports tabbed sheets.
-Press `Ctrl-T` to create a new tab.
+Press `Ctrl-t` to create a new tab.
 Press `Ctrl-Tab` and `Ctrl-Shift-Tab` to move between tabs.
-Press `Ctrl-Shift-T` to create a new tab with a prompt to enter a tab name.
-Press `Ctrl-R` to rename the active tab.
-Press `Ctrl-W` to delete a tab.
+Press `Ctrl-Shift-t` to create a new tab with a prompt to enter a tab name.
+Press `Ctrl-r` to rename the active tab.
+Press `Ctrl-w` to delete a tab.
 This operation cannot be undone and will remove any nodes in that tab.
 Use yanks to move any desired nodes to other tabs before deleting a tab.

 ### Node Snipping and Insertion
 A non-root node in a linear chain (one that has only two neighbors) can be cut and its neighbors joined by pressing `x`.